About the Macho T/A’s

 History behind the Macho T/A’s

-Production began to drastically ramp up, with customers wanting even more performance.
+After the first 100 1978 Macho T/A’s, production began to drastically escalate, with customers wanting even more performance and customization.
 H.O.
 Specialities had devised their own turbocharging kit they provided via mail order, and the Mecham Brothers saw this as a suitable measure to even further upgrade their T/A’s.
 Mid-way through the 1978 model year Machos, DKM began offering Turbo equipped Macho T/A’s, with H.O Specialities even ordering their own Macho Turbo T/A company car!
-The sky was the limit, with customers ordering upgrades such as oil pressure restorers, Doug Nash 4+1 heavy duty race transmissions, VSE equipment, fibreglass body panels, even Race Only models such as the E-Type (Export Only) Machos!
+The sky was the limit, with customers ordering upgrades such as oil pressure restorers, Doug Nash 4+1 heavy duty race transmissions, VSE equipment, fibreglass body panels, even Race Only models such as the E-Type (Export Only) Machos.

 Later through the development of the second generation, the brothers would see the declination of the Pontiac 400, the supply of W72 400’s running dry for their zone allotment, and the tightening of EPA regulations.
 Nevertheless, they still completed special modifications on Firebirds delivered from the factory with the Oldsmobile sourced L80 403cu 6.6 Litre V8 and the Pontiac 301cu 4.9 liter turbocharged motors in 1980.
 By 1979, a few more dealers even further out had begun ordering more Machos in to stock their showrooms, such as Bob Benson Pontiac in Petaluma, California and Rosenthal Pontiac in Virginia.
 However, late into 1979, the orders for the larger displacement engines were rapidly being rejected.
 It wasn’t long after until Pontiac was effectively forced to no longer offer any more 6.6L engines, and the new highest performance engine available became the LU8 Pontiac 301 Turbo 4.9L V8.
 While DKM still completed a few more Macho Turbo T/A’s, the higher overall cost per car with the factory Turbo driveline, and the 301T being “a hand grenade” when attempting to modify and tune, this was the end of the second generation Macho T/A’s.